An Edmonton Flow Hive Review

 When it starts to get cold, the bees huddle together at the bottom of the hive.
 As winter progresses, they’ll consume honey upwards until they’ve reached the top of the hive by spring.
 At this point, the queen will start laying again.
 However, if this upper box is a Flow Super, the queen will start laying in the plastic Flow Frames.
 That would be a mess.
 As a result, the Flow Super would have to be removed in the fall.
 Not to mention, it’s hard to say how an Edmonton Flow Hive Super would hold up in sub-zero temperatures.

-It’s worth nothing that removing honey supers for winter isn’t out of the ordinary.
+It’s worth noting that removing honey supers for winter isn’t out of the ordinary.
 It’s actually pretty standard beekeeping practice.
-Though, if you remove the Flow Super you’ll only be left with a single 8 frame deep brood box.
+If you remove the Flow Super, you’ll only be left with a single 8 frame deep brood box.
 The bees could potentially overwinter in one box but they’d be light on food.
 In our Edmonton climate, beekeepers typically overwinter in two 10 frame deep brood boxes.
 That’s an extra 12 deep frames of winter food.

 Let’s not forget that honeybees are storing honey to consume during the Winter and that the flow hive was invented in Australia.
 How much honey a colony needs to survive the winter depends on the climate.
 In Edmonton, most beekeepers prefer to have 80 to 90lbs of food going into the winter months.

 For comparison, I tend to overwinter the Beecentric Hive with three 8 frame medium boxes, two of which are filled with honey.
 That works out to around 90lbs of winter food for the bees.

 4. Not Enough Room For Brood in Summer